 Prison scenes run in front of you, honest and cannibalistic characters, ordinary people and you are left stunned by such a low action, so without dignity and profane of the communist administration.

 20 years in Enver Hoxha’s communist prisons!
 The author never equates the dictator with Albania.
 The total disappointment of a guy who ran towards the star of his love, is not obscured.
 Everyone had almost the same fate.
 An unparalleled patience, an unwavering will of a diverse psychology full of dramatic colors, a monstrous fatigue,

 The characters are real.

-Let each one pray to the God of truth.
+Let each one prays to the God of truth.

 Continues from the last number

 – In Kruja –

 A police car.
 Three cops in the yard.
 Sali Shatri-Security officer, from Peja and Remzi Berberi, also Security officer, also from Dibra e Madhe.
 Sali was exactly my man.
 And as far as it was, except with a smile.
 I will never forget those faces.
 The driver was getting ready.
 Then the road, the fields, the hills that peeled off, the poplars by the side of the road, the working people, weak, naked, and with a joy hidden somewhere deep inside.

 Where were we going like that?
 In Kruja!
 Oh, Kruja!
 I would finally see Skanderbeg Kruja.
 It is this balcony of the Adriatic, even of the whole northern coast and of the plains.
 Beautiful place, magical, stubborn.
 But I did not have time to deal with the wonderful beauty of the place.
 All my worries, doubts and despairs were revived.
 Many more have already been added.
 I blamed myself, my guilt and yet I could not find a dark spot in myself.
 You will find your destiny as you seek it.
 I too fell from the rain into the hail, being utterly ill of national romanticism.